 Collecting runs in the family.
 My father is an avid collector of items from the old Russian Empire, an extensive Babushka doll collection, antique miniature hand-painted soldiers, and more recently, large model battleships.
-This influence made it natural for me as a child to collect Pokémon cards, and antique wooden chests from the 1950s.
+This influence made it natural for me as a child to collect Pokémon cards and antique wooden chests from the 1950s.

 Similar to my mother, I had a knack for trading and thrifting.
-When I was 12 years old, I would travel to Asia and negotiate for goods there, then bring it back to the United Kingdom to sell.
+When I was 12 years old, I would travel to Asia and negotiate for goods there, then bring them back to the United Kingdom to sell.

 At a young age, I appreciated the design of DVD covers and posters in the cinemas.
 I even made videos with my friends as a teenager because I love the idea of the critical story points, yet piquing interest and establishing a mystery remains unsolved.
 When my mother gifted me my first film poster, Seven Samurai, in my teens, this was the start of my film poster collection.

 How do you source your posters for Japan Poster Shop?

 We travel across all 4 islands of Japan to source our products from auctions, events, and visit local suppliers at their warehouses, run-down cinemas, and even private home collections.
 When we first started, it was in Tokyo, then we traveled to Nagoya and Osaka, eventually making our way to Okayama and Hokkaido.